Swastiksaumya1/Bharat-Fellowship---2026/README.md

 ---

 **Note**: This is a demonstration project.
-For production use, implement proper error handling, rate limiting, authentication, and comply with data.gov.in terms of service.
+For production use, implement proper error handling, rate limiting, and authentication, and comply with data.gov.in terms of service.